-Jane Capotosto, a transfer from Alfred State College, "strong ball control and is friends with everyone on the team," Enke said.
+Jane Capotosto, a transfer from Alfred State College, has "strong ball control and is friends with everyone on the team," Enke said.

 Enke added that freshman forward Heidi Skinner has added "a needed spark to the team."
-A large number returning seniors up the core of the team.
+A large number of returning seniors make up the core of the team.

 This group of players has stuck with the team through some serious changes since their freshman year.

 All the seniors are key players, giving both physical and verbal support to the team.
 More than half of these experienced players are creating the core of the starting line-up.